dcgomesbr/ansible_ec2_dynamic_inventory/README.md

 # ansible_ec2_dynamic_inventory
 Some experiments with Ansible, ec2.py, AWS EC2 and dynamic inventory techniques

+ 2019-02-28: Yay!
+Finally, the project is complete!
+It will install a load balanced WordPress between two EC2 Instances.

 ## Pre-requisites:

 This was built to work out-of-the-box for Linux and macOS.